timi-codes/React-Native-Tutorial/README.md

-# A simple react to do application
+# A simple react todo application